Treatment of rhinosinusitis

 The aim of rhinosinusitis treatment is to reduce sinonasal inflammation, eliminate the underlying cause, decrease the number of flare-ups, and maintain the nasal cavities unobstructed.

 The initial treatment depends on the severity of the disease.
 If it is mild, management starts with symptomatic treatment (decongestants, saline solution, painkillers).
-Topical corticosteroids are administered in moderate cases, which are accompanied by antibiotics and oral corticosteroids in severe cases.
+In moderate cases, intranasal topical corticosteroids are administered, and in severe or bacterial cases, antibiotics, intranasal topical corticosteroids, and oral corticosteroids are used.

 Non-drug therapy